palacaze/gateau/README.md

 gateau_setup_testing(<target> [GTEST|CATCH2|DOCTEST])

 gateau_add_test(<test_name> [OPTIONS ACCEPTED BY gateau_add_executable()])
 ```

 By declaring a provider, said provider gets installed for you if required, test cases get
-linked to the to the provider and the test cases are integrated to cmake test framework.
+linked to the provider and the test cases are integrated to the CTest framework.

 ### Other minor features